jackedwardbeard/AUTH_JWT/README.md

 # AUTH_JWT - MERN stack
-A MERN stack which uses JWT (JSON Web Tokens) local authentication.
+A MERN stack which uses JWT (JSON Web Tokens) for local authentication.

 # To make it work
 You need to create a backend .env file containing values for: